Mixing Fronts in Smooth Chaotic Flows: Introduction

+Here, we show that a similar length scale, denoted $s_i$, controls the magnitude of local scalar fluctuations arising in mixing fronts expanding in unconfined domains.
+In particular, we show that the incomplete mixing state of a dispersing scalar can be fully characterized by coupling, at the length-scale $s_i$, the macroscale dispersive transport laws~\citep{whitaker2013method} to microscale chaotic mixing spectral theories for smooth chaotic flows~\citep{Batchelor1959,kraichnan1974convection}.
+This leads to a theoretical prediction of the evolution of scalar variance within mixing fronts with no fitting parameters.
+Note that we do not consider turbulent flows, which generally differ from smooth chaotic flows.

 The paper is organised as follows.
-In section 2, we recall the theoretical foundations allowing to predict the evolution of scalar variance in mixing fronts and the spectrum of microscale scalar fluctuations.
-Based on these two elements, we propose a theoretical closure for the scalar dissipation.
-In section 3, we compare these analytical predictions with direct numerical simulations.
-We consider a smooth and single scale flow field, the random sine flow, as a prototype of chaotic flow for which the persistence, the dispersivity and the stretching rate can be varied.
-Sine flows have been extensively used to uncover the key feature of chaotic mixing~\citep{antonsen1996role,meunier2022diffuselet}.
-Their relative simplicity makes them computationally tractable even for large domains and times.
-We numerically study the evolution of the concentration fluctuation spectrum in the case of the forcing of large-scale scalar gradient.
-The numerical spectrum shows the characteristic $k^{-1}$ scaling between $s_d$ and $s_B$, and accurately matches the Kraichnan's prediction.
-We show that a macroscale transport equation coupled with the physically-based closure for chaotic fluctuations accurately capture the evolution of mixing fronts.
-We finally conclude on the potential of our results to model other transport processes.
+In section 2, we first recall the conservation equations governing scalar variance evolution at macroscale and the theoretical shape of the scalar PSD at microscale.
+We then propose a theoretical closure for the scalar dissipation in mixing fronts based on the scale $s_i$.
+In section 3, we compare these analytical predictions with direct numerical simulations of scalar mixing fronts agitated by a smooth chaotic flow, the sine-flow~\citep{antonsen1996role,meunier2022diffuselet}.
+We show that the theory accurately captures the evolution of scalar variance in mixing fronts.
+Finally, we conclude on potential applications for modeling reactive transport processes.